Some Generalizations of Mirzakhani's Recursion and Masur-Veech Volumes via Topological Recursions

 \section{CEO topological recursion}

-In this section, we apply the CEO topological recursion \cite{CE,EO2007}, which is a Laplace dual formulation of the ABO topological recursion, to the 2D gravity models listed in Table \ref{tab:spectral_curve}.
-In particular, in Section \ref{sec:twisting_tr} we provide a direct proof of Theorem \ref{thm:Laplace_dual_GR} on the Laplace dual relation between the ABO topological recursion with the Masur-Veech type twist and the CEO topological recursion with the Masur-Veech type twist for the $(2,p)$ minimal string and the $(2,2p-2)$ minimal superstring.
+In this section, we apply the CEO topological recursion \cite{CE,EO2007}, which is a Laplace dual formulation of the ABO topological recursion, to the 2D gravity models in Table \ref{tab:spectral_curve}.
+In particular, in Section \ref{sec:twisting_tr} we provide a direct proof of Theorem \ref{thm:Laplace_dual_GR} on the Laplace dual relation between the ABO topological recursion with the Masur--Veech type twist and the CEO topological recursion with the Masur--Veech type twist for the $(2,p)$ minimal string and the $(2,2p-2)$ minimal superstring.